 Intended for a solo artist living and working in Berlin.
 Pop musicians of all genres are encouraged to apply, though the residency is best suited for musicians working in electronic, club, and experimental styles.
-Applicants should show a high degree of independence and initiative, and should be open to interdisciplinary exchange.
+Applicants should show a high degree of independence and initiative, and should be open to interdisciplinary exchange and digital collaboration.

-Up to two months between July and September 2019.
-The exact timeframe can be coordinated between the cooperating partners and the selected artist.
+The residency is planned in a hybrid format.
+The stay in Kampala is up to two months between July and September 2021, preceded by a digital exchange beforehand.
+The exact time frame can be coordinated between the cooperating partners and the selected artist.

 Photo: Nyege Nyege Festival